fahmiaziz98/mlep/README.md

 In this stage, I will create a model using sktime and LightGBM for forecasting the next 24 hours.
 I will use W&B (Weights & Biases) to track experiments, model registry, track artifacts, and perform hyperparameter tuning to obtain the best model.
 Based on the best configuration found during the hyperparameter tuning step, I will train the final model on the entire dataset and save it to the Hopsworks model registry for further use in the batch prediction pipeline.
 The following are the steps:

-1. Sign up/Login to the wandb account:
-    - Create a new API key.
-    - Create a new project named "mlep_consumption_energy".
-2. Load data from the feature store:
+1. Load data from the feature store:
     - Access the feature store.
     - Retrieve references to the feature view and dataset versions.
     - Record all metadata related to dataset splitting, along with some basic statistics for each split, such as size and feature distribution.
-3. Model Creation:
+2. Model Creation:
     - Create a Baseline model.
     - Create a model using sktime and LightGBM.
     - Build a pipeline.
-4. Hyperparameter Optimization:
+3. Hyperparameter Optimization
-    - Load the dataset from the feature store based on the data and feature view versions, and store metadata from the run, including the sweep_id from the hyperparameter search.
-    - Retrieve the training data, create a new sweep, and start the W&B agent.
-In a single sweep run, we build and train the model using cross-validation.
-    - Use the Mean Absolute Percentage Error (MAPE) metric for evaluation.
-5. Select the best configuration with the lowest MAPE and upload the best configuration as an artifact.
-This will be used later to train the model on the entire dataset with the best configuration.
-6. Train the Model using the Best Configuration:
-    - Load the best_config artifact.
-    - Build the baseline model, train, and evaluate it on the test split.
-    - Build, train, and evaluate the advanced model using the latest best configuration.
-    - Retrain the model on the entire dataset.
-This is crucial for time series models as they need to be trained on the most up-to-date data to predict the future.
-    - Display the prediction results.
+4. Select the best configuration
-    - Save the best model in the Hopsworks model registry.
+5. Train the Model using the Best Configuration and save the best model in the Hopsworks model registry.

 Tabel metrics with best model & experiments
 | Model           |      MAPE       |      RMSPE     |